 These are known as Multi-Disciplinary Teams (MDTs).
 These teams are made up of Consultant doctors, radiologists, pathologists, oncologists (doctors who treat cancers using chemotherapy and radiotherapy), surgeons and specialist nurses.
 These teams meet regularly to discuss the cases of individual patients, with confirmed or suspected mesothelioma, to agree on the likelihood of the diagnosis being correct, on the stage of the disease and best treatment strategy.
 The wishes of the patient are taken into close consideration when treatment plans are discussed.
 Following MDT discussion, treatment options will be explained to the patient and referrals will be made as necessary.

 There is a national peritoneal MDT at Basingstoke Hospital, Hampshire that meets monthly.
 Mesothelioma UK funds a peritoneal nurse specialist who attends this MDT.
-Please contact the Mesothelioma UK Freephone Information line on 0800 169 2409 for information about how cases can be referred to the peritoneal MDT.
+Please call our Freephone Support Line on 0800 169 2409 for information about how cases can be referred to the peritoneal MDT.

 Jump to other treatments for peritoneal mesothelioma: